What plants will grow the best in 2020?

-Carmolli is the Advertising and PR Specialist from Spring Meadow Nursery in Grand Haven.

-She talked about Proven Winners® ColorChoice® Shrubs her seminar at the show will touch on the Proven Winners Plants of the Year for 2020.
+She talked about Proven Winners® ColorChoice® Shrubs and her seminar at the Home & Garden will touch on the Proven Winners Plants of the Year for 2020.

 Show Dates & Hours: